 3. WOOCS – WooCommerce Currency Switcher Professional

-WOOCS enables you to offer any currency on your store and let customers select currency via a frontend widget in drop-down, flags or side switcher format.
+WOOCS enables you to offer any currency on your store and lets customers select currency via a frontend widget in drop-down, flags, or side switcher format.

-Using a widget or shortcode, the currency switcher can be placed in any location of WooCommerce store.
+Using a widget or shortcode, you can place the currency switcher in any location of your WooCommerce store.

 You can connect up to seven different currency aggregator services to have rates updated automatically according to a schedule that you choose, which can be anything from every five minutes to once a month.
 The alternative is to manually enter the rates.

 Prices can be rounded up or down to avoid ugly prices on automatic currency conversions.
 There is also the option to let visitors pay in their selected currencies or have them pay in your set default currency.

 The free version of the plugin includes all of the features but only allows adding one new currency to the store.
 To get unlimited currency support, the premium version is needed.

 4. CURCY – WooCommerce Multi Currency – Currency Switcher

 CURCY allows visitors to browse your store in their preferred currency, and they can choose to pay in that currency if that option is enabled.